Weather Thermometers – What They Are And How They Work

 These devices have the advantage of being quick, accurate, and non-invasive.
 Compared to other thermometers, they are quite expensive, though.

-Laboratory (or scientific) thermometers are thermometers that are designed to measure temperature with a high degree of accuracy.
+Laboratory (or scientific) thermometers are instruments designed to measure temperature with a high degree of accuracy.

 As the name suggests, they are used in controlled environments in various scientific laboratories and research facilities worldwide.
 It is due to the nature of their use that they need to be extremely accurate.